 Why wouldn't they want to impeach me?

-It's so it's so illegitimate.
+It's so illegitimate.

-Well, I I see this guy, Congressman Al Green.
+But I see this guy, Congressman Al Green, say we have to impeach him.

-Otherwise he's going to win the election.
+Otherwise, he's going to win the election.

 What's that all about?